phyten/todox/README.md

   - `COLORTERM=truecolor|24bit` → True Color gradients for the AGE column.
   - `TERM=*256color` → ANSI 256-color gradients.
   - Other terminals fall back to the basic 8-color palette (TODO = yellow, FIXME = red; overall contrast follows your terminal's palette definitions).
 - The AGE gradient scales itself to your repository.
-The 95th percentile of ages (with a minimum ceiling of 120 days) is treated as "fully red" so that outliers do not drown out day-to-day differences.
+The 95th percentile of ages (with a minimum of 120 days) is treated as "fully red" so that outliers do not drown out day-to-day differences.
 - `COLORFGBG` (when exported by your terminal) guides TODO/FIXME hues so bright/light backgrounds keep ≥4.5:1 contrast; unknown terminals fall back to a safe dark profile.
 - When `COLORFGBG` is absent but `TERM` includes `"light"`, todox assumes a light background before defaulting to the dark palette.